Fishery Resources Courses

 Fish 504 (s) Special Topics (cr arr)

 Contemporary management of marine and freshwater fish and shellfish populations of the world.
 Approaches, factors and models used to manage commercial, recreational and subsistence fisheries; and the policy interface of biological systems with governmental and social institutions.
+Cooperative: open to WSU degree-seeking students.
 (Spring, Alt/yrs)

 Management issues and problems in large river fisheries in North America and globally; importance of flood plains; ecological bases for management actions in large rivers; river fisheries in the context of multiple use of large rivers.
+Cooperative: open to WSU degree-seeking students.
 (Fall, Alt/yrs)

 Fish 530 Stream Ecology (3 cr)